-Another word for a fee-only financial advisor would be a NO COMMISSION advisor as a fee only advisor can only receive compensation directly from you (like a CPA or attorney) verses being paid by commissions from products they sell.
+Another word for a fee-only financial advisor would be a NO COMMISSION advisor as a fee only advisor can only receive compensation directly from you (like a CPA or attorney) versus being paid by commissions from products they sell.

 A fee-only financial advisor cannot receive compensation from a brokerage firm, a mutual fund company, an insurance company, or from any other source than you.
 This means they represent you and your interests when giving you advice.
 I think it makes sense to seek out fee only advisors, after all, think about where someone's paycheck comes from, and that will tell you quite a bit about where their loyalty lies.

 A fee only advisor may have a rate that is based on a percentage of the assets they manage for you, and thus debited out of your account each quarter, or it could be a flat annual fee, or an hourly rate.
 These are three of the six ways that financial advisors charge fees.

 (To find the right advisor for you go through the seven steps in 7 Steps to Finding the Best Financial Advisor.)

 Some financial advisors use the term "fee-based" to describe how they charge for their services.
 This is not the same thing as "fee only".

 Fee-Based Is NOT The Same As A Fee-Only Financial Advisor